 A: To sign up for an Early Access Hub subscription, visit https://hubs.mozilla.com/#subscribe to get started.
 While we only have one tier, in the future, you will be able to select Hubs of various sizes and capacities with different features to best suit your use case.
-Select ‘Get Started’ and follow the steps to create (or sign into) a Firefox Account and start your Hubs subscription!
+Select ‘Get Started’ and follow the steps to create (or sign into) a Mozilla account and start your Hubs subscription!

 Q: Is this just a paid version of what I get on hubs.mozilla.com when I create a room?

 A: No. Our new Hubs subscription service is a significant expansion of what you can do today by creating a room.
 With our new subscription model, rather than having to manage individual rooms on hubs.mozilla.com, you’ll have access to account management tools, privacy and security features to customize access to your Hub, the ability to brand your Hub’s home page and color theme, and upload your own avatars and scenes.